Adult Religious Education

 V. Community and Personal Growth

-Group leaders will be Tom Conroy, Don Fannin and Dick Fencl.
+Group leaders will be Tom Conroy, Don Fannin, Dick Fencl and Antoinette Asimus.

 Our Chalice Group program offers a small group ministry for up to 10 people to connect deeply around a different topic each month.
 They run from October through May and include a service project.
 Facilitators meet monthly with the minister.